Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-2.md

 - **Smalltalk Programming Language:**
   - Pioneered object-oriented programming (OOP)
   - Revolutionized software development with concepts like encapsulation, inheritance, and polymorphism
+  - Simplified modeling of complex systems
+  - Enhanced code reusability
+  - Influenced modern languages like Java and C++

 - **Graphical User Interfaces (GUIs):**
   - Made computers more accessible and user-friendly
   - Influenced modern operating systems and applications
-- - **2003 Turing Award:**
-  - Recognized for pioneering work in object-oriented programming and GUIs

----

-## Impact and Legacy

-- **Object-Oriented Programming:**
-  - Simplified modeling of complex systems
-  - Enhanced code reusability
-  - Influenced modern languages like Java and C++

-- **GUI Design:**
-  - Shaped user interfaces for better usability and efficiency
   - Inspired the design of modern software interfaces

----

-## Inspired By

-- **Douglas Engelbart:**
-  - Work on interactive computing
-  - Development of the mouse and graphical interfaces

-- **J.C.R.
-Licklider:**
-  - Vision of human-computer symbiosis
-  - Emphasis on user-centered computing

 ---